ArnoBen/LiveAds/README.md

 10. In the Augmented Image Visualizer script, change the video clips list size to whatever you want and add your videos

 And voilà, you should have a working project =)
+Don't forget to adjust your settings to deploy on android and properly build your apk.